Spherical volume and spherical Plateau problem: Spherical Plateau solutions for hyperbolic manifolds

-The inverse inequality is proved by using a general inequality between the spherical volume and the volume entropy of a closed Riemannian manifold, see \cite[Corollary 3.13]{BCG91}.
-It states that if $(M,g)$ is a closed oriented Riemannian $n$-manifold with fundamental class inducing $h_M\in H_n(\pi_1(M),\mathbb{Z})$, then
+directly follows from a general inequality between the spherical volume and the volume entropy of a closed Riemannian manifold, see \cite[Corollary 3.13]{BCG91}.
+It states that if $(M,g)$ is a closed oriented Riemannian $n$-manifold, then

-where $h(g)$ is the volume entropy of the Riemannian metric $g$ and $\spherevol_{BCG}(h_M)$ denotes the spherical volume in the sense of Besson-Courtois-Gallot.
-The latter is defined in \cite[Section 3, I]{BCG91} and denoted $T(M)$ there.
-In Remark \ref{bcg=}, we saw that in fact

-In (\ref{bcgse}), the dimension $n$ need not be at least $3$.
-The proof of (\ref{bcgse}) is based on the fact that if $c>h(g)$, the equivariant embedding from $\tilde{M}$ to $S_2(\tilde{M},g)$ given by